Abdul-Malik28/Abdul-Malik28/README.md

 ### Featured Projects
 - [MegaMart](https://github.com/Abdul-Malik28/Megamart): This project is a simple, responsive e-commerce website homepage named Mega Mart.
 It is built using HTML and CSS, showcasing a clean and modern design tailored for an online retail store.
 The homepage features key sections like a navigation bar, product showcases, promotional banners, and a footer, all optimized for various screen sizes.
+-  [JustHome](https://github.com/Abdul-Malik28/JustHome-RealEstate): This project is a simple, responsive real estate home page named Just Home.
+It is built using HTML, JS and Tailwidn CSS, showcasing a clean and modern design tailored for an online retail store.
+The web page optimized for various screen sizes.

 ### Connect with Me
 [![Connect on LinkedIn](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/abdul-malik-5b26b9317/)